yard

 Indoor plants live on our schedules, but their roots still follow seasons.
 Light levels and day length change how much food they can use.

-Tropical foliage like large monstera leaves and vining philodendron types usually appreciate regular fertilizer from February through October, then a lighter hand in darker months.
+Tropical foliage like large Monstera leaves and vining philodendron types usually appreciate regular fertilizer from February through October, then a lighter hand in darker months.

 If growth slows and potting mix stays wet longer, cut fertilizer frequency in half before you stop entirely.

-Succulents and semi-dormant plants, such as slow snake plants and tough zz clumps, prefer a shorter feeding season.
+Succulents and semi-dormant plants, such as slow snake plants and tough ZZ clumps, prefer a shorter feeding season.
 Focus on spring and early summer when they push new growth.

 Flowering houseplants, including indoor peace lilies and colorful anthuriums, often bloom in cycles.
 Fertilize more often when you see buds forming, then back off slightly after peak bloom.